Liquid error: Could not find asset snippets/simple-preorder-bootstrap.liquid

 There's no doubt that nuts are crazy good for you as well as being delicious, but it's only when they're activated that they can share all of their power food goodness.
 The really good news is that they actually taste better when they are activated too.
-If you are like me, and count on nuts for snacks, whether in baking or straight up; activating them first is a must.
-If you have gut issues, it's simply not negotiable.
-Raw nuts can cause loads of damage down under.
+If you count on nuts for snacks, whether in baking or straight up; activating them first is a must.

 Activating nuts at home is easy with a food dehydrator.
 If pantry space is on your side, you can even do large batches and be done with it.
 But, let's get back to why it's actually necessary, because I'm not trying to give your more work or make food preparation hard.